wsmoak/wsmoak.github.io/_posts/2025-01-04-rails-otel-logging.md

 (The code for parsing the resource attributes from the environment variable is in [config/initializers/open_telemetry.rb][open-telemetry-rb].)

 This can help if other parts of your CI/CD process are injecting enviroment variables other than the standard ones, and/or you are using a service such as Seekrit or Doppler to control them.

+In cases where a developer is implementing OTel logging but does not have control over the deployment environment, workarounds like this may be necessary until the organization can standardize on the OTel environment variable names, at which point the code can be removed as the Ruby SDK will detect and use the environment variable values.

 ### Semantic Conventions